vmware-tanzu/tanzu-application-platform-reference-service-packages/CONTRIBUTING.md

-# Contributing to tanzu-application-platform-reference-packages
+# Contributing to tanzu-application-platform-reference-service-packages

-The tanzu-application-platform-reference-packages project team welcomes contributions from the community.
+The tanzu-application-platform-reference-service-packages project team welcomes contributions from the community.
 Before you start working with this project please read and sign our Contributor License Agreement (https://cla.vmware.com/cla/1/preview).
 If you wish to contribute code and you have not signed our Contributor Licence Agreement (CLA), our bot will prompt you to do so when you open a Pull Request.
 For any questions about the CLA process, please refer to our [FAQ](https://cla.vmware.com/faq).

 ## Contribution Flow